j-jaros/Average-temperature-converter/README.md

 Insert temp in C: 12.34
 Insert temp in C: 4.20
 ```
+Warning!
+If you enter char or string, the program will enter an infinite loop.
+\
+\
 2. When you finish adding temperatures, just type 0.01
 ```
 Insert temp in C: 0.01